PARIJAH DIARIES 2

 Well, all that’s shut down now, man, Bangla Road closed and teams in hazmat suits scouring the pavements with high pressure hoses.
 And Phuket completely cut off, with no way in or out by land, air or sea.
 Unbelievable, huh?
 Do you get the odd flash of nostalgia, at night in your bunk?
 Afternoons fishing on the rocks, that amazing view.
 Sunset over the sea, crickets tuning up so loud we had to shout to hear each other, and the squid boats’ lights getting brighter as the land breathed out shadows.
 Space.
 Sound.
 Changing light.
 Oh, man.
 Must seem like a previous existence to you.
 To me too, though I’ve still got the soundscape and the land.
 But I miss that sea-breeze, I can tell you.

 I was lucky enough to be here in Isan when the music stopped.
 Could have been much worse.
-I could have been anywhere, continuing my strange, nomadic existence, the entropic drift my life has fallen into for the last few years.
+I could have been anywhere, continuing my rootless existence, the entropic drift my life has fallen into for the last few years.
 I could have been in France or the UK, God help me.
 I was in France in November, just hanging out and getting on with writing, when the idea came up.
 I was wondering what to do next, freezing my tits off, worrying about money, wondering if I could ever stand working in a school again and putting off applying for jobs.
-Red started talking about this group of people she’d made contact with who were following ‘the King’s Steps’, as they call it, continuing his campaign to move the people of Thailand away from cash-crops and monoculture and towards self-sufficiency, agro-forestry, groundwater irrigation and so on.
-Red had accepted that her attempts to make a business in Phuket were not going to work out, and she was ready to bite the bullet of returning to her family and her little bit of land (10 rai).
-The agro-forestry idea seemed so right, and so timely, even before the rona hit.
-I mean, it was on its way even then, but I knew nothing about it.
-But I’ve been expecting a collapse, we’ve talked about it many times.
+Red started talking about this group of people she’d made contact with who were ‘following the King’s Steps’, as they call it, continuing Rama IX’s campaign to move the people of Thailand away from cash-crops and monoculture and towards self-sufficiency, agro-forestry, groundwater irrigation and so on.
+Red had accepted that her attempts to make a business in Phuket were not going to work out, and she was ready to bite the bullet of returning to her family and her little bit of land.
+The agro-forestry idea seemed so right, and so timely, even before the pandemic hit.
+It was on its way even then, but I knew nothing about it.
+You know I’ve been expecting a collapse, we’ve talked about it many times.
 I just didn’t know how soon and suddenly it would come.

-Anyway, there were seven of us eating snake and knocking back the Lao Kao, and we didn’t even think about it at all, but next morning Red got a call from a local official telling us not to do it again.
+So there were seven of us eating snake and knocking back the Lao Kao, and we didn’t even think about it at all, but next morning Red got a call from a local official telling us not to do it again.
 He was quite nice about it, but firm, saying listen, we’re trying to keep everything calm, so just wait until this is all over and you can have a party.
 The question is how they knew?
-This farm is not adjacent to any other dwellings, and we were at the back of the house, and not making that much noise.
-Someone must have informed on us, I guess.
-Sound carries well across the fields.
-Later we found out that Villa got the call, too.
+This farm is not adjacent to any other dwellings, and we were at the back of the house.
+Sound carries well across the fields, it’s true.
+Later we found out that Vira got the call, too.
+Someone must have snitched on us, I guess.

-All part of the new normal.
+All part of the New Normal.
 In places like the UK and Australia, they’ve set up hot-lines for snitching on your neighbours if they go out without a valid reason or have a party or whatever.
-So here it is: McLuhan’s global village — drones and snitches everywhere.

 You must be hearing about all this and hoping that by the time you get out everything will have gone back to normal.
 That’s what we all thought at the beginning, just waiting for it to be all over in a month or two, but even the normies aren’t hoping for that any more.
 Politicians and apparatchiks have been priming the public with the idea that things have changed forever and they must accept a ‘new normal’.
-I’ll tell you man, you’re gonna be like Rip van fucking Winkel, looking round at the world and thinking What the fuck happened here?
-I go away for a couple of months and the world goes crazy.
+I’ll tell you man, you’re gonna be like Rip van fucking Winkel when they let you out, looking round at the world and thinking What the fuck happened here?
+I go away for a few months and the world goes crazy.

 I think things will ease off to a degree for a few months.
 But in the autumn, they’ll hit us again with The Return of the Rona, even worse this time.
 The sequel always has to be more spectacular than the original, after all.

 I wish I could capture the weird, sinking, dreamlike feeling of seeing all this stuff coming true.
 All those conversations we had.
 And now it’s here, the dystopian movie unfolding around us.
-Collapsing economies, breadlines, food riots, all just unfortunate and unforeseen consequences of this inexplicable curse which just arrived out of nowhere and provoked an inexplicable response.
+Coming next: collapsing economies, breadlines, food riots, all just unfortunate and unforeseen consequences of this inexplicable curse which just arrived out of nowhere and provoked an inexplicable response.

 Yeah, the vaccine.